Aaroneld/GameOfLife/README.md

 ## Description

-Conway's Game of Life is a zero player game that plays out on a 2-dimensional grid filled with active and non-active cells of equidistant size.
-The game progresses by looking at the current state of each cell, and deriving a new one from it according to a defined ruleset.
+Conway's Game of Life is a type of cellular automation* whereby cells arranged in a are informed of the nature (state) of their environment and can make decisions based on that "knowledge" according to an a priori ruleset without outside interference.
+The Game of Life is "Turing complete**", and can be used to derive any currently known [Turing Machine](https://simple.wikipedia.org/wiki/Turing_machine).

 This project allows users to play the game via a web application interface and is a case study for implementing interactive games on the web via HTML Canvas and React.

+<sub>*A cellular automaton is a collection of "colored" cells on a grid of specified shape that evolves through a number of discrete time steps according to a set of rules based on the states of neighboring cells.
+The rules are then applied iteratively for as many time steps as desired</sub>

+<sub>**Turing complete is a term used in computability theory to describe abstract machines, usually called automata.
+Such an automaton is Turing complete, if it can be used to simulate a Turing machine.
+It is also called computationally universal.
+Most modern programming languages are Turing-complete</sub>

 ## Problem Domain